-Confirmation is a journey towards affirming our baptism publicly.
+Confirmation is a journey towards publicly affirming our baptism.

 For Confirmation, our entire church rallies together to support students in grades 7-10.
 We meet during the school year in small groups on Wednesday nights (from 6:30-7:30) with loving adult leaders after hearing the staff and pastors present concepts on Lutheran living in the large group setting.
 Students publicly affirm their baptism in a rite of passage in the spring of their 10th grade year.

 We offer Confirmation ministry as a gift to the church.
 Though we do not require a program fee, please know that your generosity in stewardship to Gloria Dei supports the ministry in many ways and your donations towards the youth ministry are always deeply appreciated.

 GDLC Confirmation rotates on two, two-year cycles of topics.
 7-8th graders meet separately from the 9-10th graders.
 The content focus for each year looks like this:

 Small Catechism: Apostles Creed, Lord’s Prayer, Ten Commandments, Sacraments